FLW remote weapon station: Versions

-Currently there are three versions of the FLW weapon stations: The FLW 100 intended for light vehicles, the larger FLW 200 and the heavy FLW 200+.
+Currently there are three versions of the FLW weapon stations: the FLW 100 intended for light vehicles, the larger FLW 200 and the heavy FLW 200+.

 FLW 100

-The FLW 100 is the lightest version of the FLW family with a weight of only 80 kg without ammunition and gun.
-In order to fit a FLW 100 no roof penetration of the vehicle is required.
+The FLW 100 is the lightest version of the FLW family, with a weight of only 80 kg without ammunition and gun.
+In order to fit an FLW 100, no roof penetration of the vehicle is required.
 The FLW 100 has a maximum gun depression of –15° and a maximum elevation of +75°.

 It can be armed with a single 5.56 mm or 7.62 mm machine gun and is intended for combat ranges up to 1000 m.

 The optronics of the FLW 100 are located in a container mounted behind the ammo box, located left of the gun.
-The sensors include a CCD colour camera with 10× magnificiation, which offers an identification range of up to 1.5 km, and an uncooled thermal imager with a 640x480 resolution.
+The sensors include a CCD colour camera with 10× magnification, which offers an identification range of up to 1.5 km, and an uncooled thermal imager with a 640x480 resolution.
 The identification range of the thermal imager is 1 km.

 For self-protection and non-lethal combat, the FLW 100 can be fitted with the Wegmann 40 mm protection system.

 FLW 200

 A FLW 200 system mounted on top of Boxer AFV.

 In comparison to the FLW 100, the FLW 200 has a slightly lower maximum elevation of only 70°, and it is also heavier, weighing about 160 kg without weapons and ammunition.
 However unlike the smaller predecessor, the FLW 200 can be fitted with a 12.7 mm heavy machine gun, such as the M2 Browning, or with a 40 mm automatic grenade launcher.
-In case of the German Army, the 40 mm GMW from Heckler & Koch is the preferred grenade launcher, while the M2 HMG or the new Rheinmetall RMG.50 are used as machine guns.
+In case of the German Army, the 40 mm GMW from Heckler & Koch is the preferred grenade launcher, while the M2 HMG or the new Rheinmetall RMG.50 are used as a machine guns.

 The FLW 200 can hold either 100 or 200 rounds of 12.7 mm ammunition, depending on the size of the ammo box.
 For the 40 mm launcher only a container for a total of 32 grenades is available.
 The heavier armament compared to the FLW 100 results in a combat range of up to 2000 m.

 The optronics of the FLW 200 are located in a container mounted at the right side of the gun, whereas the ammo box is located on the left side.
 The optronics include a colour CCD camera with x10 magnification and a cooled thermal imager, unlike that of the FLW 100.
-This increases identification range to 2 km.
+This increases the identification range to 2 km.
 The FLW 200 can be fitted with six 76 mm Wegmann smoke grenade dischargers for additional self-protection of the vehicle.

 In 2013, the electrically driven Rheinmetall RMG.50 was being qualified for the FLW 200.